Assessing Hazard Vulnerability and Resilience in Delaware Bay's Coastal Communities

-New Jersey’s coastal communities face increasing threats from shallow coastal flooding, storms such as hurricanes and nor’easters, shoreline erosion, and sea level rise.
-As natural hazards threaten the New Jersey shore, local decision-makers are charged with protecting the population, infrastructure, and natural resources within their municipality.
-Municipal leaders therefore have the greatest capacity to influence the resilience of their communities but may lack the resources to accurately portray the threats they may face.
+New Jersey’s coastal communities face increasing threats from shallow coastal flooding, storms, shoreline erosion, and sea level rise.
+While area leaders are tasked with increasing resilience in their communities and protecting their citizens, they often lack the resources to accurately portray the threats they might face.

-The piloting of the protocol and the questionnaire in the Delaware Bay validated the appropriate process to engage coastal communities about hazards reduction and fostered collaboration among state, local, and county governments.
-Coupling the use of these tools not only informed participants of existing inundation vulnerabilities, it also spurred conversation about public education and hazard reduction.
-The township and counties are now equipped to use recommendations from these documents to help guide their efforts to reduce their vulnerability and become more resilient to coastal hazards and the impacts of climate change.
+Use of the protocol and questionnaire proved to be a successful way to engage communities about hazards while fostering collaboration among state, local, and county governments.
+Coupling these tools taught participants about existing vulnerabilities while spurring conversations about public education and hazard reduction.
+Communities are now equipped to use recommendations to help guide their efforts to reduce vulnerabilities and boost resilience to coastal hazards and climate change.